Vestmannaeyjar (Westman Islands) Travel Guide

 Unfortunately, this was not the last major calamity to befall the islands.

-In the 20th Century, it seemed that the Westman Islands had overcome their hardships, modernising and better connecting to the mainland.
-That, however, was to be overturned in 1974.
+In the 20th Century, it seemed that the Westman Islands had overcome their hardships, modernized, and were better connected to the mainland.
+That, however, was to be overturned in 1973.

-At 01.55, on January 20th, a fissure tore open in the middle of the town of Heimaey and the previously unknown Eldfell volcano began to violently erupt.
+At 01.55, on January 20th, a fissure tore open in the middle of the town of Heimaey, and the previously unknown Eldfell volcano began to erupt violently.
 In hours, it had torn across the island, spurting fountains of lava height in the air and pouring noxious gasses into the atmosphere.

 That is not to say, however, that the work was done.
 5,300 people’s homes were in the town, and the Icelandic authorities were desperate to do what they could to help protect them.
 At the time, the US had a NATO base in the country, and their help was enlisted.